-- 1. Describe how advances in our capacity to diagnose, when combined with more effective therapy has led to greater frequency and significance of diagnostic error. - 2.
-Explain how introducing Failure Mode and Effect Analysis as an organizing imperative allows for integrating systems and cognitive level processes. - 3.
-Discuss how the resulting schema can be used to generate a comprehensive taxonomy for Diagnostic Errors in Medicine.
+- 1. Describe how advances in our capacity to screen for early disease has led to greater frequency and significance of diagnostic error. - 2.
+Explain how societal pressures have forced an increase in false positive diagnosis leading to inappropriate therapy. - 3.
+Discuss how the resulting harm this trend has caused our patients.